MatterMr/CLPuddle/README.md

 # CLPuddle
 ### **Description:**
     Command Line tool for Puddle discord bot.
 Intended for testing, designing and managing osu puddles.
+Osu puddles are collections of user created map-pools that store leaderboard data.
+The intention is to create a system for groups of leaderboards for friends.
 ### **Goals:**
 - Create a system for storing custom leaderboards and pools for OSU
 - Command Line tool for accesing the Puddle API